Loading lesson…

 The FTC's 2023 updated endorsement guides were the most significant revision in fifteen years, and they addressed the creator economy directly.
 The core standard is conspicuousness: a disclosure must be unavoidable to a reasonable viewer of the content in the format it is consumed.
 For video, this means a verbal disclosure in the first 30 seconds and an on-screen text overlay — not buried in the description.
 For static posts, it means disclosure at the beginning, before the endorsement language, with enough contrast to read — not in a hashtag stack at the end where it competes with 20 other tags.
 For Stories content, it means disclosure in the image or video itself, not in a sticker that gets lost in the design. '#Ad' in a hashtag stack at the end of a caption has been cited in FTC enforcement actions as insufficient.
 Country-specific equivalents apply independently: the UK's ASA requires 'AD' clearly at the start of any paid post, and the EU's UCPD requirements are enforced through national consumer protection agencies with their own standards.
 AI can draft platform-specific disclosure language, check your current disclosures against published FTC guidance, and identify placements that likely fail the conspicuousness standard.
 This work takes minutes per post and prevents enforcement exposure that can cost orders of magnitude more.

-What is the core idea behind "AI and Paid Promotion Disclosure: FTC-Safe Ad Labels"?
+What is the main idea of "AI and Paid Promotion Disclosure: FTC-Safe Ad Labels"?

-Which best describes the scope of "AI and Paid Promotion Disclosure: FTC-Safe Ad Labels"?
+Which action would help you apply "AI and Paid Promotion Disclosure: FTC-Safe Ad Labels" responsibly?